futel/twilio-sip-server/README-client.md

 - password: PASSWORD
 - call waiting serv: no
 - Dial plan for dialtone if emergency calls are enabled:
+  - XXX need all 3 digit
   - (911|933|1[2-9]xxxxxxxxx|0111[2-9]xxxxxxxxx|[2-9]xxxxxxxxx|*|#|0)
 - Dial plan for dialtone if emergency calls are not enabled:
+  - XXX need all 3 digit
   - (1[2-9]xxxxxxxxx|0111[2-9]xxxxxxxxx|[2-9]xxxxxxxxx|*|#|0)
 - Dial Plan for menu:
   S0<:#>